giorgiovilardo/csharp-basic-testing/README.md

 We added a wrong result just to see the test runner fail, so run `dotnet test`, see it fail, fix the wrong `InlineData`.

 A cool way to pass `InlineData` is via a static property of the class, instead of having to specify all the cases in the annotations.
-The properties must return `IEnumerable<object[]>`.
+The properties must return `IEnumerable<object[]>`. `IEnumerable<T>` is a C# interface that defines how to iterate over collections of type `T`.

 Let's use this method to test `Multiply`; let's write the data-generating property: